lookie27/jekyll-now/_posts/2020-07-11-Ghidra-hello-world.md

 **What is uRam0000000000000000?!**

-Sometimes, it helpful to look at the assembly.
+Sometimes, it's helpful to look at the assembly.

 If we click on **\_mysteryFunction** in the Decompile view, we can see that it light up in the Listing view.

-Now lets follow the assembly:
+We will go through the assembly and figure out what is happening.
 ```
 PUSH 	RBP   								Push the frame pointer (FP) to RSP
 MOV 	RBP, RSP 							Move the FP into RBP